- LIVING FOR FREE and GIVING

 Get a free house

 Many people will give you an existing house when they want to build.
 There are usually 7 or 8 free houses listed on tradingpost.com.au and more on gumtree.com.au Search, you guessed it: 'free house'.
 You will need to get the house moved to a new location as they are probably going to build a new home on the land.
-This is what happened to the house I was leasing in Brisbane after I had given all my things away.
 Be creative in getting the house moved for free.
 However, even if you need to pay $30,000 it's a lot less than say, $200,000.
 The house may need some work, but you can get help from friends or do it yourself in your own good time.

 I will be expanding this section and including 'free land' later on.
 However, use the ideas on this site, especially under 'free accomodation' above.
 Or think of your own creative ideas.

 Arrange a community barter system in your locality.
-I will soon add more information here on how any family can gain a minimum $10,000 benefit every year by using barter.
+Any family can gain a minimum $10,000 benefit every year by using barter.
 And this is without any membership or other cost.

 Talk to people you know to SWAP things with each other at a 'swap-meet' at someone's home or community space.
 You can get toys for children, clothes for the family and many other things.
 Someone gave me an old pushbike.
 I asked a fellow who sells bikes from home if he’d fix it up for me for free and he did.
 He has sent hundreds of free bikes to Asia to help people.